ansinha-confluent/confluent-cluster-linking-demo/README.md

 ## 📋 Prerequisites

 - macOS (tested on macOS with zsh)
-- RHEL Ent some times defaults to a different shell so as long as you run bash it should ideally work.
 - Internet connection (to download Confluent Platform)
 - Ports available: 9092-9095, 8081-8086, 8090-8091
 - At least 4GB free disk space